The Texas Master Gardener Program

-The Master Gardeners of Somervell County are volunteers who work with the Texas A&M AgriLife Extension Service to improve gardening skills throughout the community.
+The Master Gardeners of Somervell County (SCMG) are volunteers who work with the Texas A&M AgriLife Extension Service to improve gardening skills throughout the community.
 Program objectives are implemented through the training of local volunteers known as Master Gardeners.
-We collaborate with Texas A&M AgriLife Extension to conduct youth and community education; establish and maintain demonstration gardens; and provide a speakers bureau.
+We collaborate with Texas A&M AgriLife Extension to provide community education and maintain demonstration gardens at the Extension Office and Paluxy Heritage Park.

 We have trainings every 2 years, held jointly with Somervell, Hood, and Johnson Counties.
 Our next training will be in the Spring of 2023, but you don’t need to wait to become involved with the Master Gardeners!
 If you are interested in the SCMGA, we would like to invite and encourage you to visit one of our monthly meetings, so that you might learn more about our various projects and activities.
 We meet the 3rd Wednesday of the month at 10:00 am at the Somervell County Extension Office.
 We’d love to have you join us.
 For further information, contact the Somervell County Extension office at (254) 897-2809.